 How Tamil Nadu contributed in the growth of the ISIS and violent radical Islam

-New Delhi, June 12: The raids continued in Tamil Nadu and the National Investigation Agency is tracking the roots of the Islamic State in the state.
+New Delhi, June 12: The raids continued in Tamil Nadu and the National Investigation Agency (NIA) is tracking the roots of the Islamic State in the state.
 It is a well know fact that the first recruit for the ISIS from India was from Tamil Nadu.

-Haja Fakkruddin a resident of Cuddalore, it may be recalled had in early 2014 left for Syria through Singapore to be part of the ISIS.
+Haja Fakkruddin a resident of Cuddalore, it may be recalled that in early 2014 he left for Syria through Singapore to be part of the ISIS.
 This was followed by a series of events related to the group and there was an image on the social media that went viral, in which several youth were seen posing with ISIS merchandise.

 The threat of the ISIS has been looming large in the state and there are several pockets where the problem is severe.
 While looking into Haja's case, it was found that he was radicalised by a Cuddalore based group.